 The NFT difference:

 New, decentralized marketplaces can welcome artists and buyers independent of the art establishment’s approval.
 The decisions are more decentralized and democratized.
 This new architecture cuts off all middleman fees and privileges.
-An artist, and owner does not have to sign long contracts or transfer % of his rights to some well-established agents.
+An artist and owner do not have to sign long contracts or transfer % of his rights to some well-established agents.

 The values of collectors